WAGO/azure-iot-edge/README.md

 ## Prerequisites for tutorial
 - Preinstalled SSH Client (e.g. https://www.putty.org/)
-- Microsoft Azure Account
+- Wago Device e.g. PFC200 G2 or Wago Touch Panel with minimal Firmware 12
   - Firmware you can find here: https://github.com/WAGO/pfc-firmware
   - Docker IPKG you can find here: https://github.com/WAGO/docker-ipk

-## Microsoft Azure Wold
+- Microsoft Azure Account

-### Create an Iot-Hub, add iot edge device and deviceDeploy your first IoT Edge Module:
+## Create an Iot-Hub, add iot edge device and deviceDeploy your first IoT Edge Module:
 https://docs.microsoft.com/de-de/azure/iot-edge/quickstart-linux

+Please go through the following points:
+- Create an IoT Hub.
+- Register an IoT Edge device to your IoT hub.
+- The section <span style="color:yellow;"> <strong>"Configure your IoT Edge device" </strong></span> can be completely ignored.
+- Remotely deploy a SimulatedTemperatureSensor module to an IoT Edge device.

-> Attention: To prevent port "443" clashing of "edgeHub" container and of Wago Webserver, it is absolutely necessary to change the "HostBindings".
+> <span style="color:red;"> Attention: </span> To prevent port <strong>"443"</strong> clashing of <strong>"edgeHub"</strong> container and of Wago Webserver, it is absolutely necessary to change the <strong>"HostBindings"</strong>.
 You can use any free host ports.

 <br>
 <div style="text-align: center">